Cunard Building (New York City): Critical reception

 Upon its opening, writers praised the Cunard Building's design.
 Architectural Forum magazine published six pieces about the Cunard Building in its July 1921 volume alone.
 In one such piece, art historian Royal Cortissoz described the external plan as "indeed organic architecture", writing that the "genuine architectural inspiration [sprang] straight from the personality of the designer".
 Cortissoz said of the building's facade: "You have a sense of business raised to a higher power, taking luxury in its stride."
 Architecture and Building called the site "exceedingly well chosen", and the New-York Tribune called the Cunard Building "one of the fine structures of the city".
 Other critics praised the building's manner of construction, and how it had been built above the Broadway subway line.
+In his 1994 book New York, a Guide to the Metropolis, Gerard Wolfe wrote that the Cunard Building was "a harmonious counterpart" to the Standard Oil Building.

 The interior was similarly regarded.
 In a piece for American Architect and Architecture in 1928, C.H.
-Blackall described the building as having "a magnificent counting room", and that the domed ceiling had "individuality and a most charmingly successful decorative effect."
-Henry Hope Reed Jr., in 1964, called the lobby "the finest interior in the city".
+Blackall described the building as having "a magnificent counting room", and that the domed ceiling had "individuality and a most charmingly successful decorative effect".
+Henry Hope Reed Jr. called the lobby "the finest interior in the city" and described the structure as one of several places in New York City where "great art is to be found".
 David Dunlap of The New York Times said in 1991 that the Great Hall was "one of New York's most magnificent—and least appreciated—public spaces".
 The Landmarks Preservation Commission, in its 1995 landmark-designation report, called the hall "among New York's most impressive interiors".
 In a 2001 book, Daniel Abramson ranked the Cunard Building's Great hall as "among New York's finest monuments to travel", alongside the Main Concourse at Grand Central Terminal and the departure concourse of the old Pennsylvania Station.